ritik-hedau18/spring-mvc-student-attendance/README.md

 # Spring MVC Student Attendance Calculator

 ## 📌 Project Description
-This is a simple Spring MVC web application that calculates the student attendance based on their availability.
+This is a simple Spring MVC web application that calculates student attendance based on total classes and attended classes.
-The project is built to understand Spring MVC flow, request mapping, form handling, and controller-to-JSP data transfer.
+The project is designed to understand Spring MVC flow, request mapping, form handling, and controller-to-JSP data transfer.

 ---